samcain1996/HitmanIIILaunchFix/README.md

 ## Description

-For some reason, on some systems, Hitman 3 will not boot on Windows past the executable when its AppData directory has files in it.
+For some reason, on some systems, Hitman 3 will not boot on Windows past the launcher when its AppData directory has files in it.
 This script empties that directory and then launches the Hitman 3 executable.

 ## How to Fix Manually